Terms & Conditions

 2.1.
 The Agreement starts when the Customer first accesses the Services.

 2.2.
-The Agreement continues until either party terminates the Agreement by notifying the other party in writing.
+The Agreement continues until either party terminates the Agreement by giving the other party 7 days’ notice in writing.

-2.5.1. the Customer must pay the Fees in full for the Services up to and including the termination date;
+2.3.1. the Customer must pay the Fees in full for the Services up to and including the date of termination

-2.5.2. no refund will be due to the Customer in respect of credits for Services unused as at the termination date;
+2.3.2. no refund will be due to the Customer in respect of advanced payments or credits for Services unused as at the date of termination

-2.5.3. all licences granted to the Customer under the Agreement terminate and the Customer must immediately stop using the Services; and
+2.3.3. all licences granted to the Customer under the Agreement terminate and the Customer must immediately stop using the Services and

-2.6.
-Within 60 days after termination of the Agreement, the Customer may notify Centrus360 to request a copy of Centrus360's most recent back-up of the Customer Data.
-Within 30 days after receiving the notice and conditional on the Customer having paid any Fees due to Centrus360 in full (whether or not resulting from termination), Centrus360 must deliver the back-up to the Customer in Centrus360's standard format.
-If the Customer does not notify Centrus360 within the 60-day period, Centrus360 may destroy or otherwise dispose of the Customer Data.
+2.4.
+Within 30 days after termination of the Agreement, the Customer may notify Centrus360 to request a copy of Centrus360’s most recent back-up of the Customer Data.
+Within 30 days after receiving the notice and conditional on the Customer having paid any Fees due to Centrus360 in full, Centrus360 must deliver the back-up to the Customer in Centrus360’s standard format.
+If the Customer does not notify Centrus360 within the 30-day period, Centrus360 may destroy or otherwise dispose of the Customer Data.

 3. Services

-3.1.2. any legal support services agreed by the parties in writing (Legal Support Services);
+3.1.3. any additional legal support services agreed by the parties in writing (Additional Legal Support Services)

 3.2.
 Centrus360 must provide the Services with reasonable skill and care.